-It seems as though our vulnerabilities and genuine emotion are cast aside for empty facades that paint the perfect life.
-We often compare our facades to others and make ourselves believe that we never reached our full potential, forgetting that it's all fake along the way.
+It seems as though our vulnerabilities and genuine emotion are cast aside for empty facades that paint the perfect picture.
+We often compare our lives to others, create parasocial relationships, and seek quick validation from bystanders.
+But these portrayals are fake.
+These connections aren't real.

-Even before school media, staged photos hardly showed the entire truth.
-Today, our fast-paced world makes feeling our emotions to their full capabilities inconvenient.
-There is a political polarization that makes us feel that we are more different than alike, and there is a constant fear that something dreadful can happen at anytime.
+Even before school media, staged photographs rarely presented an accurate depiction of our lives.
+Today, our fast-paced world makes feeling our emotions to the fullest a mere inconvenience.
+There is a political polarization that makes us feel as though we are more different than alike, and there is a constant fear that something dreadful could happen at any moment.
 It’s becoming harder and harder to be OK.
-It’s becoming harder to carry on our perfect facades.
+It’s becoming harder and harder to carry on our perfect facades.

 When exhibited, the Vanity series will include a set of mirrors for viewers to reflect upon and immerse themselves into the exhibit.